Lion Electric (LEV) & Its Rivals Critical Review

 |$59.24 million

-Lion Electric’s peers have higher revenue and earnings than Lion Electric.
-Lion Electric is trading at a higher price-to-earnings ratio than its peers, indicating that it is currently more expensive than other companies in its industry.
+Lion Electric’s rivals have higher revenue and earnings than Lion Electric.
+Lion Electric is trading at a higher price-to-earnings ratio than its rivals, indicating that it is currently more expensive than other companies in its industry.

 Profitability

-This table compares Lion Electric and its peers’ net margins, return on equity and return on assets.
+This table compares Lion Electric and its rivals’ net margins, return on equity and return on assets.

 |Net Margins